ballerina-platform/ballerina-dev-website/learn.md

 </a></h3>
 		<p>The cloud offerings for running Ballerina programs.</p>
 		<h3 id="managing-dependencies"><a href="/learn/managing-dependencies/">Managing Dependencies </a></h3>
-		<p>Details on declaring and managing dependencies and using the local repository.</p>
+		<p>Details of declaring and managing dependencies and using the local repository.</p>
 		<h3 id="publishing-packages-to-ballerina-central"><a href="/learn/publishing-packages-to-ballerina-central/">Publishing Packages to Ballerina Central</a></h3>
 		<p>Details on publishing your library package to Ballerina Central.</p>
 		<h3 id="calling-java-code-from-ballerina-and-vice-versa"><a href="/learn/calling-java-code-from-ballerina-and-vice-versa/">Calling Java Code from Ballerina and Vice Versa</a></h3>